1987 Syracuse Orangemen football team

-The 1987 Syracuse Orangemen football team represented Syracuse University in the 1987 NCAA Division I-A football season.
-The Orangemen were led by seventh-year head coach Dick MacPherson and played their home games at the Carrier Dome in Syracuse, New York.
-The team finished 11–0–1 and tied Auburn in the 1988 Sugar Bowl.
-The 11 wins by the Orangemen matched the school record set by the national champion 1959 team, and their 4th-ranked finish in the AP Poll was the first ranked finish since 1961.
+The 1987 Syracuse Orangemen football team represented Syracuse University an independent during the 1987 NCAA Division I-A football season.
+Led by eighth-year head coach Dick MacPherson, the Orangemen compiled a record of 11–0–1 and tied Auburn in the Sugar Bowl.
+The 11 wins by the Orangemen matched the school record set by the national champion 1959 team, and their No. 4 ranking in the final AP poll was the first ranked finish since 1961.
+The team played home games at the Carrier Dome in Syracuse, New York.